-Universal Studios Florida and Universal’s Islands of Adventure: Our First Visit.
+This was our first time at Universal Studios Orlando and Universal’s Islands of Adventure.
 We were provided with complimentary accommodations and theme park tickets in exchange for coverage of our stay.

 Our first night was rough in the sleep department.
 We were all overly tired due to the time change and our super busy day but then had trouble falling asleep due to the movie at the pool outside of our room.

 Then at 1 am Kye woke us up moaning.
 He said he had a bad headache and he felt warm to the touch.
 I mean it’s 1 am.
 In a hotel.
 I didn’t have a single thing to offer him to help, all I could do was tell him to go back to sleep.

 Of course, that meant Zach and I were awake and struggled to fall back to sleep after the

 First Time at Universal Studios Orlando: The Morning